 With regards to the packaging, the cardboard is black with golden edges and lettering, which makes for a very elegant presentation and gift.

 As for value for money, Floris is a very prestigious house.
 Therefore, its fragrances aren’t particularly cheap.
 Nevertheless, 100ml can be picked up on Amazon for around $120.
-However, bear in mind that this isn’t a fragrance that lasts overly long so you way end up going through it quickly!
+Meanwhile, it’s much cheaper at $92 on Amazon.

 That being said, it’s a high quality fragrance from a traditional house, which is rare these days.